vkocubinsky/SublimeTableEditor/README.md

 ### Override MultiMarkdown custom column alignment

-This settings by default enable only for MultiMarkdown Table Syntax, but you enable it for other syntax
+This settings by default enabled only for MultiMarkdown Table Syntax, but you enable it for other syntax

 ```javascript
 {